pfreyp/SC17_Developer_Lab/Setup.md

 ./helloworld
 ```

-* The output on the screen should look like this:
+* A succesful outcome would look like the following:
 ```
 Device/Slot[0] (/dev/xdma0, 0:0:1d.0)
 xclProbe found 1 FPGA slots with XDMA driver running